rursache/ToDoList/README.md

 ## Acknowledgements & Frameworks used

-An extensive list of acknowledgements for each external framework used is also available in app by accessing the settings screen.
+An extensive list of acknowledgements for each external framework used for RSToDoList is also available in app by accessing the settings screen.

-ToDoList is currently using:
+RSToDoList is currently using:

  - [LKAlertController](https://github.com/lightningkite/LKAlertController)
  - [ActionSheetPicker-3.0](https://github.com/skywinder/ActionSheetPicker-3.0)